-This article is for non-profits incorporated under Quebec law.
+This information in this article only applies to incorporated non-profits created under Quebec law.

 To learn more about federally incorporated non-profits, check out our article Non-profits: Incorporate With the Quebec Government or the Federal Government? or Corporation Canada’s website.

-Also, your non-profit’s letters patent, by-laws, code of ethics, or other internal documents may have more rules for handling conflicts of interest in addition to the ones described in this article.
+Also, note that your non-profit’s letters patent, by-laws, code of ethics, or other internal documents may have more rules for handling conflicts of interest in addition to the ones described in this article.

 Correctly handle conflicts of interest

 Conflicts of interest can be subtle, and they can’t always be avoided.
 Here’s how to identify them and what to do when you have one.

 A conflict of interest is any situation where an outside observer might wonder whether you were influenced by the interests of someone other than the non-profit while acting on the organization’s behalf.
 So, this includes any situation where you could be influenced by your interests or the interests of someone you have a relationship with, such as